lvillalt/RepData_PeerAssessment1/PA1_template.md

 We will first read the activity *.csv file into R.
-The date column is set to the Date class in R, to be able to use date functions to process the data.
+The date column is set to the Date class in R. This enables the use of date functions to process the data.

 ```r